Get started

 How do you get started with Inworld AI TTS?

-• Try the TTS Playground: Hear TTS 1.5 Max and Mini with your own text, or clone a voice from an audio sample.
+• Try the TTS Playground: Hear Realtime TTS-2, 1.5 Max, and 1.5 Mini with your own text, or clone a voice from an audio sample.

 • Read the documentation: API reference, quickstart guides, and code examples.